Squirrr/squirrr.github.io/_pages/first/first.md

     btn_class: "btn--inverse"
 ---

-FIRST(R) (For Inspiration and Recognition of Science and Technology) is a pre-collegiate robotics program that seeks to inspire and encourage students to pursue a career in STEM through robotics.
-I have participated in FIRST for the duration of my high school career, and below are some of the robots I have worked on during this time:
+FIRST® (For Inspiration and Recognition of Science and Technology) is a pre-collegiate robotics program that seeks to inspire and encourage students to pursue a career in STEM through robotics.
+I have participated in FIRST® for the duration of my high school career, and below are some of the robots I have worked on during this time:

 {% include feature_row id="feature_row_projects"%}